lydell/run-pty/README.md

 - If you exit run-pty before all commands have exited with code 0, run-pty exits with code 1, so that if run-pty was part of a longer command chain, that chain is ended.
 - In CI – where there is no TTY – the `--auto-exit` mode degrades to a simpler, non-interactive UI.

 To limit how many commands run in parallel, use for example `--auto-exit=5`.
-Add a period (full stop) at the end to stop as soon as one command fails (fail fast).
-For example, `--auto-exit=1.` would run sequentially.
 Just `--auto-exit` is the same as `--auto-exit=auto`, which uses the number of logical CPU cores.

 Note: `--auto-exit` is for conveniently running a couple of commands in parallel and get to know once they are done.
 I don’t want the feature to grow to [GNU Parallel] levels of complexity.